Winding Cisticola

 About the Winding Cisticola

 The Winding Cisticola belongs to the family Cisticolidae, within the order Passeriformes.
-These birds typically live averages 3-6 years, with some individuals living up to 8 years..
+These birds typically live average 3-6 years with a maximum recorded of 8 years..

 How to Identify a Winding Cisticola